vkakerbeck/tbp.monty/docs/theory/recent-progress/object-behaviors.md

 ## Sequence Learning and Representation of Time

 In many ways, the two modeling systems are similar.
-As mentioned, a major difference is that behavioral models require a temporal dimension.
+As mentioned, a major difference is that behavioral models require a temporal dimension, whereas our morphology models could do without it so far, although also those may make use of time and represent different states for the same object.
 Behaviors are high-order sequences, and the time between sequence elements is often important.

 Previous work at Numenta showed how any layer of neurons can learn high-order sequences [1].
 This mechanism will work well for learning behavioral sequences.
 In addition, there is a need for learning the time between sequence elements.

 Matrix cells in the thalamus could encode the time passed since the last event and broadcast this signal widely across the neocortex.
-Matrix cells project to L1, where they form synapses on the apical dendrites of L3 cells, allowing the behavioral model to encode the timing between behavioral states.
+Matrix cells project to L1, where they form synapses on the apical dendrites of L3 and L5 cells, allowing the behavioral model to encode the timing between behavioral states.
 The static model does not require time but could still learn state/context-conditioned models using the same mechanism.

 ![In addition to the local sensory and movement input, the column receives a more global time input to L1.
 This signal represents the amount of time passed since the last event.
 It is sent widely/globally and therefore synchronizes learning between many columns.
 A detected event in one learning module can reset the interval timer for all of them.](../../figures/theory/timing_input.png#width=500px)

-During inference, the model can be used to speed up of slow down the global time signal.
+During inference, the model can be used to speed up or slow down the global time signal.
 If input features arrive earlier than expected, the interval timer is sped up.
 If they arrive later than expected, the interval timer is slowed down.
 This allows for recognizing the same behavior at different speeds.

+> [!NOTE] For a more detailed description of the time mechanism see our future work page on the [interval timer](../../future-work/cmp-hierarchy-improvements/global-interval-timer.md).

 # Implementation in Monty